LeeFreer/hiring-engineers/answers.md

 :white_check_mark: Graph 1: "CMetric" Average Gauge :thumbsup:

 ### Graph 2:
-For our second graph, we'll pull metrics from our PostgreSQL database, adding the anomaly function; this function detects metric fluctuations and displays it on our graph, it's very useful for troubleshooting purposes.
+For our second graph, we'll pull metrics from our PostgreSQL database integration, adding the anomaly function; this function detects metric fluctuations and displays it on our graph, it's very useful for troubleshooting purposes.
 The [anomaly function](https://docs.datadoghq.com/monitors/monitor_types/anomaly/) is expecting an algorithm with no repeating seasonal patterns.
 As always, feel free to dive deeper into the Datadog documentation.
 Our dashboard will show anamolies based on the percent of usage connections.

 ```JSON